Myths About Majors

 Not necessarily; that's really up to you and the interests you develop.
 Rather than commit you to a path you cannot change, your bachelor's degree shows employers that you have honed the writing, analytical, and thinking skills that are at a premium in the career world and are relevant to a wide range of areas.

 "Once I decide a major, I cannot change my mind and major in something else."

-Although you may not realize it at first, these courses do relate to your major and your career preparation as well.
-The core courses emphasize the foundation skills you will need in any job or in any career.
-They also give you the opportunity to expand what you already know.
-Well-rounded applicants, those with a broad knowledge background and a range of interests, are more confident and more attractive to professional recruiters and future colleagues.
+Although you may not realize it at first, these courses do relate to your major and your career preparation, and life-long learning.
+The core curriculum is a set of designed classes that serve as the foundation of our liberal arts curriculum.
+If builds on the foundational skills that you would need for furthering your education and transferable skills that work in any career.
+Core courses also give you the opportunity to expand on what you already know, or explore topics you are interested in.
+Well-rounded applicants with a broad knowledge and range of interests, are more confident and attractive to recruiters and future colleagues.